seyedrazavi/blog.srazavi.com/_posts/2020-05-04-are-our-minds-like-computers-2.markdown

 Chalmers argues that most mental properties are these kinds of invariant properties.
 The only exceptions are those that are partly dependent on the external environment [[12](#12)].
 Knowledge, for example, depends on your belief function turning out to be a true proposition about the world.

 What connects Chalmers' functionalist view with computationalism are the thesis of minimal computationalism.
 Each functional state is explained as a computation (the thesis of computational explanation).
-The functional organisational is the right kind of structure for a mind (the thesis of computational sufficiency).
+The functional organisation is the right kind of structure for a mind (the thesis of computational sufficiency).
 The brain realises the functional organisation; the functional organisation is specified as computation.

 ## Taking stock